Family of youth: Family visits are now permitted in person, via phone, or zoom meetings.

-Facility Staff and Professional visitors: All essential staff and professional visitors will be screened with health questions, and have their temperature taken prior to entry to the facility.
-Anyone with a temperature over 100.3 will not be admitted, as well as any staff/professional visitor answering “yes” to the following screening questions:
+Facility Staff and visitors: All staff and professional visitors will be screened with health questions prior to entry to the facility.
+Anyone answering “yes” to the following screening questions will not be permitted to enter the facility:

 - Do you have a sore throat?